k3r3ru/Headerspy/README.md

 # Headerspy
-A PE Rich Header parser written in Python, written as an excercise while deepening my knowledge on the structure of PE file formats
+A PE Rich Header parser written in Python as an excercise

 Based on 0xRick blog series https://0xrick.github.io